The Jean Bart blocks an Emirati vessel smuggling oil. And go back to Toulon (v2)

 Comment: a gesture of bad humor

-Even if the French Navy claims that this return was planned, this departure from the area of operation without a guaranteed relay is not a very positive sign.
-It can be interpreted as a bad-tempered, political gesture, although the exact reason can give two interpretations.
-Is it all about force generation?
+Even if on the side of the national navy it is said that this return was planned, this departure from the area of operation without assured relay is not a very positive sign.
+It can be interpreted as a moody, political gesture, although the exact reason can lead to two interpretations.
+Is it just a matter of force generation?
 France has kept its word by providing a ship, while the other two contributors are dragging their feet.
 Or is it a more geopolitical reason?
-The arrest of an Emirati ship, on the orders of the operation command, while France, Egypt, Greece, Cyprus and the Emirates agreed to work together on Libya, may have made more waves in Paris ?
-While this Tuesday, a debate on Irini takes place at the United Nations Security Council - to renew the authorization for arms control inspection - it is a new challenge for the operation, which is struggling to assert itself .
+The arrest of an Emirati ship, on the orders of the operation command, when France, Egypt, Greece, Cyprus and the Emirates agreed to work together on Libya, may have made more waves in Paris ?
+While this Tuesday, a debate on Irini takes place in the United Nations Security Council – to renew the authorization of inspection of arms control – it is a new tile for the operation, which is struggling to assert itself .

 (Nicolas Gros-Verheyde)